 The second stop on your Rajasthan itinerary is the Golden City of Jaisalmer, known for its towering fort and location in the Thar Desert.
 It’s one of the most unique places we visited in India and is bound to be a highlight of your trip.

 With around 500 kilometres separating Jaipur and Jaisalmer it’s not a quick journey.
 The best way to travel between the two is by train, but it takes around 12-13 hours.
 Fortunately the trains offer sleeper carriages, so if you’re happy to travel like a local you can take an overnight train.

 Alternatively you can take a train in the morning and arrive close to midnight, but that will end up taking a whole day out of your trip.
 If you really don’t want to travel by train or if you want more information then read our guide on how to get from Jaipur to Jaisalmer!

 Personally we recommend taking the night train on the 3rd day of your trip, so that you arrive on the morning of your 4th day.
-It leaves at 11.45pm and gets you to Jaisalmer at midday, so you have plenty of chance to sleep on the journey and hopefully arrive relatively well rested.

 Hopefully after a good night’s rest you’re ready to discover what Jaisalmer has to offer.
 We recommend starting by exploring the city’s famous fort.